hsnkh12/tcp-server-golang/README.md

 ```

 ## Server methods explanation
-Here are some highlights of your code:
+Here are some highlights of the code:

 - CreateTCPServer Function: Creates a new Server instance with all necessary channels and maps.